INJURED AT WORK?

 Our lawyers and staff are dedicated exclusively to advancing the interest of Georgia’s working class and Workers’ Compensation Law in general.

 3. We will strive to make you “whole again”.

 The insurance company has their team already in place to deny your claim.
-Once you become a client of the Ramos Law Firm, you will have leveled the playing field.
+Once you become a client of Ramos & Law, you will have leveled the playing field.

 SECURING WORKERS’ COMP CLAIMS, BENEFITS, AND MEDICAL CARE.
 HERE IS HOW.

 1. Consult with Your Legal Team

 Complete the Representation Form.
 We want to hear your story and discuss your case with you.

 We will create a personally tailored litigation plan for you to maximize your recovery.
 We will give you the best legal analysis so you can make the most informed decisions about your case.